 5. Pay for a Project Manager

-For all our Salesforce projects we have worked on, definitely, it pays to have someone in charge of project management.
+For all our Salesforce software projects we have worked on, it sure has paid off to have someone in charge of project management.
 Someone who keeps everyone focused on the project and in sync with each other.
 Even if just as part-time resources, do appoint one or more people in a Taskforce, and appoint an official Project Manager.
 You will be more successful, faster.